When you draw from the Well, you return with more than water — you return with wisdom.

 • To allow your hosts the time and space needed to prepare for Sunday, the kitchen won’t be available.
 We warmly encourage you to stay with the group and enjoy the opportunity to deepen the new friendships you’re forming.

-• If your roommate prefers to go to bed early while you’re not quite ready, we encourage you to be respectful of each other’s needs.
+• If your roommates prefers to go to bed early while you’re not quite ready, we encourage you to be respectful of each other’s needs.
 You might consider using headphones for any activities you want to continue quietly, or spending some time in a common area.
 Open communication helps create a comfortable space for everyone.

 • Can I sell my spot to someone else?